UsefulEngines/AwsContainerLab/README.md

 aws ecs describe-services --cluster YOUR-CLUSTER-NAME --services mywebsvc
 ```

+**NOTE:  The following command doesn't work as of June, 2019.
+I need to fix the Load Balancer configuration defined within the Service configuration file.**

 Navigate to the `ExternalUrl` to confirm that your `mywebapp` container is responding.

 When finished, delete the service as follows.